 If you’re looking for an approach to supplement your current therapy, adding certain foods to your diet can make a difference.
 Although there’s no specific diet to relieve symptoms of MDD, some foods may provide a much-needed mood boost.

 Low levels of vitamin B-12, vitamin B-6, and folate can increase the risk of depression.
 These vitamins affect mood and brain function.
-A deficiency may occur if you don’t consume enough food rich in B vitamins, or if you have a medical condition that makes it difficult for your body to absorb vitamins.
-This can happen with digestive disorders, such as celiac disease and Crohn’s disease.
+A deficiency may occur if you don’t consume enough food rich in B vitamins or if you have a medical condition that makes it difficult for your body to absorb vitamins such as celiac disease and Crohn’s disease.

-If you have MDD, you may be deficient in vitamin D. Vitamin D deficiency has been linked to mood disorders.
-A simple blood test can diagnose a deficiency.
+If you have MDD, you may be deficient in vitamin D. This fat-soluble vitamin is essential for strong bones, and low levels of vitamin D have been linked to numerous mood disorders.

-Depending on the severity of your deficiency, your doctor may recommend over-the-counter vitamin D supplements or give you a prescription for vitamin D. If you prefer not taking a supplement, eating the right foods may correct a deficiency.
+Depending on the severity of your deficiency, your doctor may recommend over-the-counter vitamin D supplements or give you a prescription for vitamin D. Eating the right foods may also correct a deficiency.

 Because the sun is an excellent source of vitamin D, increasing the amount of time you spend outdoors can improve your mood and relieve symptoms of depression.
-If you can’t get outdoors, sit or work under a vitamin D light box for about 30 minutes a day.
-This box emits light that mimics natural sunlight.
+If you can’t get outdoors, sit or work under a lightbox that mimics natural sunlight for about 30 minutes a day.

 In addition to these suggestions, eating more vitamin D-rich foods can have a positive impact on your mood.
 Good sources of vitamin D include:

-If you’re not eating enough omega-3 fatty acids, you may also have difficulty managing your depression symptoms.
-Fatty acids are essential to good health and offer several benefits.
-They can:
+If you’re not eating enough omega-3 fatty acids, you may have difficulty managing your depression symptoms.
+Fatty acids are essential to good health and offer several benefits such as:

 Mood swings and depression can occur if you have a deficiency.
 Good sources of omega-3 fatty acids include:

-Increasing your intake of omega-3 fatty acids alone may not significantly improve depression.
-But you may see improvement if you eat omega-3 foods along with taking an antidepressant.
+Increasing your intake of omega-3 fatty acids alone may not significantly improve depression, but you may see improvement if you eat omega-3 foods along with taking prescribed antidepressants.

 If you prefer an omega-3 supplement, talk to your doctor before combining a supplement with your prescription medication.

-There’s also a link between low selenium levels and depression.
+Research has also identified a link between low selenium levels and depression.
 Selenium is a trace mineral with antioxidant properties, so it can protect your body from cell damage.
 Because this mineral is also important to brain function, a deficiency can trigger low moods.

-Taking a selenium supplement along with an antidepressant might help.
+Taking a selenium supplement along with an antidepressant may help.
 You can also increase your intake of selenium through food.
 Good sources of selenium include:

-When you’re feeling down, you may crave junk foods to feel better.
+When you’re feeling down, you may crave junk food to feel better.
 The good news is that you don’t have to feel guilty about reaching for a chocolate bar.
-Dark chocolate may improve depression.
-Chocolate increases the brain’s production of endorphins, which are hormones that affect mood.
+Dark chocolate increases the brain’s production of endorphins, which are hormones that affect mood.

-Be aware that alcohol and caffeine may worsen your symptoms.
-Some people turn to alcohol to numb the pain of depression and feel better.
-Alcohol is fine in moderation, but too much can reduce serotonin levels and increase anxiety and depression.
-Caffeine is also linked to lower serotonin levels.
+Be aware that alcohol and caffeine may worsen depression symptoms.
+While they are fine in moderation, too much can reduce serotonin levels and increase anxiety and depression.

 Depression can be debilitating, but there are ways to improve your symptoms.
-You shouldn’t stop your current treatment unless advised by your doctor.
+You shouldn’t stop your current treatment unless advised by a doctor.
 You can, however, supplement your treatment by modifying your diet and adding mood-boosting foods.
-If it’s more convenient to correct a deficiency with a supplement, speak with your doctor first.